radareorg/radare2-book/first_steps/overview.md

 ### radare2

 The main tool of the whole framework.
-Using the core of the hexadecimal editor and debugger. radare2 allows you to open a number of input/output sources as if they were simple, plain files, including disks, network connections, kernel drivers, processes under debugging, and so on.
+It uses the core of the hexadecimal editor and debugger. radare2 allows you to open a number of input/output sources as if they were simple, plain files, including disks, network connections, kernel drivers, processes under debugging, and so on.

-It implements an advanced command line interface for moving around a file, analyzing data, disassembling, binary patching, data comparison, searching, replacing, visualizing.
-It can be scripted with a variety of languages, including Python, Ruby, JavaScript, Lua, Perl.
+It implements an advanced command line interface for moving around a file, analyzing data, disassembling, binary patching, data comparison, searching, replacing and visualizing.
+It can be scripted with a variety of languages, including Python, Ruby, JavaScript, Lua and Perl.

 ### rabin2